EricVsGaming/JavaScript-Algorithms/README.md

 # What is this repo?
     This is where I store the various practice JavaScript algoritms I've solved.
+There may be multiple solutions.

 # About me
 * Hello, my name is **Eric Thornton** and I'm a guy who's trying to learn front-end web development.